devbit-showcases/wheres-my-ascii-maximva/README.md

 The idea is that you can be really creative in your implementation and your interface.
 Use your creativity wisely to make this a fun and nice looking game.

+## SCREENCAST

+**Screencast**:

+* Make sure to provide a small screencast (couple of minutes) to clarify the following topics:
+  * Show the compilation proces and how it is compiled
+  * Show the application and explain how it works
+  * Conclusion: What went well, what was hard, special libraries you used, ...
+  * No code-scrolling !
+If you wish, you can always show an overview of your classes using a UML-diagram.

+Use Kaltura or OBS Studio to make your screencast.
+Upload the video to YouTube and place a link in this README.

 ## DEADLINE

 The deadline for this challenge is: **Monday the 8th of June (23:59)**